For all media enquiries, please use the contact us form and select the option for jounalists

-We employ eight part-time women and have nine dedicated Trustees.
+We employ twelve part-time women and have nine dedicated Trustees.
 We work with pro bono legal volunteers to support our information review and curriculum design.
-Our staff and team of associates have expertise in law, community education, empowerment work and work with refugees and migrant groups.
+Our staff and team of associates have expertise in law, community education, empowerment work, research, campaigning, and work with refugees and migrant groups.
 Our work has been recognised through a number of national awards including Legal Aid lawyer awards: Access to Justice Through Technology and Plain English awards.

 We reach many of the most vulnerable people around the country who are facing legal problems on their own.
 In 2020-21, 50% of Advicenow’s survey respondents identified as disabled, 48% said that they have a household income of below £1,100 per month and 19% identified as BAME.
 Our targeted education projects currently focus on Roma families, vulnerable women, refugees and BME communities at risk of homelessness.